 Oxford can also be reached from other airports such as Birmingham, Luton or Stansted, and we are also reachable by train.
 Oxford train station is around an hour away from London Paddington.
 Please note, Oxford has two train stations – ‘Oxford’ and ‘Oxford Parkway’.
 ‘Oxford’ is much closer to our accommodation.

 We are very happy to advise you on your travel plans.
 We can send you a link to book a taxi with a chauffeur firm who will meet you at arrivals and take you directly to our campus.
 Alternatively, you can use our own Oxford Scholastica minibus transfer service from Heathrow airport (£100), which involves meeting us at our central meeting point at Heathrow.
 As well as these options, there is a regular public coach from Heathrow and Gatwick to Oxford which we are happy to provide further information about.

-If you have any questions please get in touch with Jamie who will be happy to help.
+If you have any questions please get in touch with Photis who will be happy to help.

 My child isn't used to travelling alone, how can you help?

 We appreciate that travelling can be a bit daunting!
 We’re here to help:

 - If you are flying, we recommend arriving at London Heathrow airport as this is the easiest airport to get to Oxford from.
 Our friendly staff members will be present on arrival day at Heathrow, and we will also give you their contact number so that if there’s any problem you can contact them